kumarvna/terraform-azurerm-mssql-db/README.md

 This module uses the tool slqcmd as a local provisioner to connect and inject the SQL initialization.
 To enable this feature set the argument `initialize_sql_script_execution = true` and use `sqldb_init_script_file` argument to provide the path to SQL script.

 > #### Note: To run this utility from your desktop, to create SQL database schema using SQL script requires firewall rule.
-Allow access to Azure services can be enabled by setting `start_ip_address` and `end_ip_address` to `0.0.0.0` and add your machine public IP to SQL firewall rules to run this feature else this will fail to run and exit the terraform plan.
+Allow access to Azure services can be enabled by setting `start_ip_address` and `end_ip_address` to `0.0.0.0` and add your machine public IP to SQL firewall rules to run this feature else this will fail to run and exit the terraform plan

 ## Tagging